 2008

-New York State Council on the Arts, Individual Artist Grant for Wappen Field
+New York State Council on the Arts, Individual Artist grant, Wappen Field

 Queens Council on the Arts, NY, IAI, Independent Artists Initiative

-New York Foundation for the Arts, Fiscal Sponsorship for Wappen Field, Sculpture/Sound
+New York Foundation for the Arts, Fiscal Sponsorship, Wappen Field

 Djerassi Resident Artists Program, Pritzker Foundation Endowed Fellowship, Woodside, CA